 Mr. Khattar, Ms. Agger and Mr. Schaeffer serve on our compensation committee, which is chaired by Mr. Khattar.
-Our board of directors has determined that each member of the compensation committee is "independent" as defined in the applicable Nasdaq rules.
-The compensation committee held three meetings during 2021 and took action one time by unanimous written consent.
+Our board of directors has determined that each member of the compensation committee is "independent" as defined in the applicable Nasdaq rules, and each member of the compensation committee qualifies as a "non-employee director" as defined in Rule 16b-3 of the Exchange Act.
+The compensation committee held three meetings during 2022.
 The compensation committee's responsibilities include:

-- annually reviewing and recommending to the board of directors the corporate goals and objectives relevant to the compensation of our chief executive officer; - evaluating the performance of our chief executive officer in light of such corporate goals and objectives and based on such evaluation (i) reviewing and determining the cash compensation of our chief executive officer and (ii) reviewing and approving grants and awards to our chief executive officer under equity-based plans;

-- reviewing and approving the cash compensation of our other executive officers and employees at the level of senior vice president and above; - reviewing and establishing our overall management compensation, philosophy and policy; - reviewing and determining achievement of Company goals as they relate to annual bonus compensation; - overseeing and administering our compensation and similar plans; - evaluating and assessing potential and current compensation advisors in accordance with the independence standards identified in the applicable Nasdaq rules; - reviewing and approving our policies and procedures for the grant of equity-based awards; - reviewing and recommending to the board of directors the compensation of our directors; - preparing our compensation committee report, if and when required by SEC rules; - reviewing and discussing annually with management our "Compensation Discussion and Analysis," if and when required by SEC rules, to be included in our annual proxy statement; and - reviewing and approving the retention or termination of any consulting firm or outside advisor to assist in the evaluation of compensation matters.
+- annually reviewing and recommending to the board of directors the corporate goals and objectives relevant to the compensation of our chief executive officer; - evaluating the performance of our chief executive officer in light of such corporate goals and objectives and based on such evaluation (i) reviewing and determining the cash compensation of our chief executive officer and (ii) reviewing and approving grants and awards to our chief executive officer under equity-based plans; - reviewing and approving the cash compensation of our other executive officers and employees at the level of senior vice president and above: - overseeing our overall compensation structure, policies and programs; - reviewing and approving grants and awards under our incentive-based compensation plans and equitybased plans; - evaluating and assessing potential and current compensation advisors in accordance with the independence standards identified in the applicable Nasdaq rules; - reviewing and making recommendations to the board of directors with regard to our policies and procedures for the grant of equity-based awards; - reviewing and recommending to the board of directors the compensation of our directors; - preparing our compensation committee report, if and when required by SEC rules; - reviewing and discussing annually with management our "Compensation Discussion and Analysis," if and when required by SEC rules, to be included in our annual proxy statement; - reviewing and approving the retention or termination of any consulting firm or outside advisor to assist in the evaluation of compensation matters; and - reviewing and discussing with the board of directors corporate succession plans for our chief executive officer and other key officers.